-The bill would have a negative fiscal impact on the State and no fiscal impact on local units of government.
-The Department would experience administrative costs to administer the SMART internship grant program, issue school psychologist certifications, and award internship grants.
-The program would require one-time costs to create the program and to approve graduate-level programs, as well as ongoing costs for staffing and administration of the program.
-It is currently unknown how many universities would have approved graduate-level mental health professional programs and how many individuals would be enrolled into the internship program and be eligible to receive grants.
-Overall costs are likely to be greater than current appropriations.
+The bill will have a negative fiscal impact on the State and no fiscal impact on local units of government.
+The Department will experience administrative costs to administer the SMART internship grant program, issue school psychologist certifications, and award internship grants.
+The program will require one-time costs to create the program and to approve graduate-level programs, as well as ongoing costs for staffing and administration of the program.
+It is currently unknown how many universities will have approved graduate-level mental health professional programs and how many individuals will be enrolled in the internship program and be eligible to receive grants.
+Overall costs likely will be greater than current appropriations.